 I have observed many swarms issuing from hives and queens can emerge very early or very late.
 There seems to be no consistency.

 A colony in the right condition will swarm on all kinds of queen cells, even though they did not originally intend to swarm, so if you have emergency or supersedure cells in a strong colony during good weather you should expect them to swarm.

-In my experience swarms always cluster where at least two ley lines cross.
-When they select their final nest site they are also where at least two ley lines cross.
+In my experience swarms always cluster where at least three energy lines cross.
+When they select their final nest site they are also where at least three energy lines cross.
 I know there are many who simply won't believe this, but that is my experience of several hundred cases, with not one negative.

 Some sources suggest it is bees from a clustered swarm that send out scouts - they may do, but I believe the work has already been done and the colony knows where it is going and all the scouts are doing is reinforcing it.
 As already stated my thinking is that if you have a pile of boxes with comb in, or an empty hive, there is usually about a week's activity before a swarm arrives, therefore they have probably selected their chosen site from several that have been scouted.
-For that reason I'm going on my observation.
+For that reason I'm going to have faith in my observations.

 Page created 13/08/2015